MetOffice/CMEW/doc/source/user_guide/prerequisites_metoffice.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 |CMEW| standardises model data prior to diagnostics using CDDS.
-You need:

-* CDDS installed on the Met Office system (confirmed)
+*|CDDS| is centrally installed on the Met Office system